|

 of the company - freedom, team spirit, and progress.
 Also, in Japanese

-'Toyo' means an abundance of, and 'ta' is rice.
-In some Asian cultures,
+'Toyo' means an abundance of, and 'ta' is rice (though the name Toyota was chosen as

 those blessed with an abundance of rice are believe to be blessed